-That was the theme as nearly 600 bison producers, marketers and enthusiasts gathered in Denver, CO in January for the National Bison Association’s 24th annual meeting.
+Nearly 600 bison producers, marketers and enthusiasts from across North America gathered in Denver, CO in January 2020 to celebrate the National Bison Association’s 25th anniversary convention.

-For bison ranchers—and prospective ranchers—the Bison Advantage refers to many factors.
-For a start, bison thrive on native grasses, and are adapted to the climate extremes and the predators of our ecosystem, Consider these factors:
+For bison ranchers—and prospective ranchers—The Bison Advantage refers to many factors.
+For a start, bison thrive on native grasses, and are adapted to the climate extremes and predators in our ecosystem.
+Consider these factors:

 - Efficient feed utilization, making them economical foragers which do well on most grasses in the United States.

 - Primary requirements: Fresh water and adequate nutrition.

 - Bison calve on their own, without human intervention.

 - Superior hardiness results in disease resistance, lower input costs, fewer veterinarian visits.

 - Bison thrive in most North American landscapes with no ill effects.